JuliaMath/OverflowContexts.jl/README.md

 # OverflowContexts.jl

-OverflowContexts provides easy manipulation of (integer) arithmetic modes.
+OverflowContexts provides easy manipulation of (integer, or any type that opts-in) arithmetic modes.

+## Justification

 By default, Julia generally uses overflowing (unchecked) integer math (other than division methods), which silently wraps around from the maximum to the minimum value when it gets too large or small, respectively.
 This choice is because checking for overflow is slower and means that any integer arithmetic could throw an exception, which the compiler would need to account for.

 With base Julia, if a user wishes to use checked arithmetic, they would need to bring in `Base.Checked` and explicitly use e.g., `checked_add(x, y)` rather than the natural operator.
+This is cumbersome, but we can use Julia's metaprogramming features to remove this overhead.

+## Expression Macros

 Using the macros in OverflowContexts, an expression or code block can be rewritten to replace operators and certain methods (`+`, `-`, `*`, `^`, `abs`) on the fly with appropriate method calls:
 ```julia